-- " Science Stream (Smjer) (elective courses 2, 1st semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 3rd semester, 2nd year) - " Teaching Stream (Smjer) (elective courses 2, 1st semester, 1st year) - " Teaching Stream (Smjer) (elective courses 2, 3rd semester, 2nd year)
+- " Teaching Stream (Smjer) (kro-dipl (13096): elective courses 1 (teaching stream), 1st semester, 1st year) - " Teaching Stream (Smjer) (kro-dipl (13096): elective courses 1 (teaching stream), 3rd semester, 2nd year)

-- 1. Describe, identify and define the features of a particular literary genre. - 2.
+- I. Describe, identify and define the features of a particular literary genre. - 2.
 Describe, the students should be able to express, recount and convey information about the meaning of the text's content. - 3.
 Describe, the students should be able to connect knowledge and explain the interpreted texts. - 4.
 Explain pose a hypothesis and formulate it, orally compose, explain and write a synthesis of the meaning of the interpreted text. - 5.
-Evaluate and distinguish, evaluate the students' interpretations and explain the decision. - $6. \ Explain interpretation of poetry$ - 7.
+Evaluate and distinguish, evaluate the students' interpretations and explain the decision. - 6.
+Explain interpretation of poetry - 7.
 Explain interpratation of narative text. - 8.
 Explain interpretation of drama